Why Private LLMs Are the Future of Enterprise AI

 From Public to Private: A Quick History

-The natural next step was to shift from “one-size-fits-all” services toward models that live behind a company’s own firewalls, trained or fine-tuned on proprietary data sets.
+The natural next step was to shift from “one-size-fits-all” services toward private large language models that live behind a company’s own firewalls, trained or fine-tuned on proprietary data sets.
 That transition is now well underway.

 The Privacy and Compliance Imperative

-Enterprises sit on troves of sensitive information—customer records, designs, strategy documents—exactly the material you do not want drifting into a public model’s training corpus or appearing in someone else’s query results.
+Enterprises sit on troves of sensitive data—customer records, designs, strategy documents—exactly the material you do not want drifting into a public model’s training corpus or appearing in someone else’s query results.

 Regulatory Tailwinds